 B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
+Y N ☐ Hope VI or Choice Neighborhoods. ☐ Mixed Finance Modernization or Development. ☐ Demolition and/or Disposition. ☐ Designated Housing for Elderly and/or Disabled Families. ☐ Conversion of Public Housing to Tenant-Based Assistance. ☐ Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD. ☐ Occupancy by Over-Income Families. ☐ Occupancy by Police Officers. ☐ Non-Smoking Policies. ☐ Project-Based Vouchers. ☐ Units with Approved Vacancies for Modernization. ☐ Officer Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
 For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
-If using Project-Based Vouchers (PBVs), provide the projected number of project-based units and general locations, and describe how project basing would be consistent with the PHA Plan. В.3 Progress Report.
+If using Project-Based Vouchers (PBVs), provide the projected number of project-based units and general locations, and describe how project basing would be consistent with the PHA Plan.
+B.3 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year and Annual Plan.
-B.4 Capital Improvements, include a reference here to the most recent HUD-approved 5-Year Action Plan in EPIC and the date that it was approved.
-The Capital Fund Program Five Year Action Plan for 2022-2026 was approved by HUD on June 7, 2022.
+B.4 Capital Improvements.
+Include a reference here to the most recent HUD-approved 5-Year Action Plan in EPIC and the date that it was approved.
+The Capital Fund Program - Five Year Action Plan for 2022-2026 was approved by HUD on June 7, 2022.